 - toasted sesame seeds take this salad from super to superb.
 Amazing what a sprinkle of seeds can do!

-- with just 5 ingredients, this salad is quick and easy.
+With just 5 ingredients, this salad is quick and easy.
 People are surprised the strawberry/cuc combo is so good.

 Pin it for later!